 Queenstown views don’t get any more iconic than the one from the viewing area at the top of Skyline Gondola.
 It’s the perfect mix of town, lake, peninsulas and mountains and gives you a good idea of how amazing the scenery is in these parts.
 You can see other great views from many places in Queenstown, but this is the most famous (and for good reason).
-There a few places to eat and drink at the top (we had a very enjoyable ice-cream) and it’s a relaxing spot to spend a few hours.
-You can also do some shopping (check out the jelly bean shop) and see some art work made from beans.
+There a few places to eat and drink at the top making it a relaxing spot to spend a few hours.
+You can also do some shopping (check out the jelly bean shop).

 The Ben Lomond Track starts at the top of Skyline Gondola.
 It’s the best day hike in Queenstown (and one of the best in New Zealand) and I highly recommend doing at least some of it.
 The summit is special (especially in winter / early spring) but if you only go as far as the saddle you’ll still see some incredible vistas.

 This steep forest track takes you from the bottom of Skyline Gondola to the top.
-It means you can save some money by not paying for the gondola but it’s a long way up and I’m pretty sure there are no views to speak of.
-Unless you’re on an extreme budget it’s worth shelling out for the gondola, especially if you’re planning on doing the Ben Lomond hike.
-Any chance to avoid an hour of boring uphill walking on a day hike like this should be grasped with both hands.
+It means you can save some money by not paying for the gondola.
+If you’re planning on doing the Ben Lomond hike you’ll definitely want to consider paying for it — any chance to avoid an hour of boring uphill walking on a day hike like this should be grasped with both hands.

-I was hosted by Skyline Gondola.
-All thoughts and opinions are my own.
+We were hosted by Skyline Gondola.
+All thoughts and opinions are our own.

 Latest posts by Jon Algie (see all)